johnmartindev/threejs-journey/study-notes.md

 - GSAP (GreenSock) has its own tick, so we don't need to use `requestAnimationFrame` or `Clock`.
 - The approach we take to animation (whether native JS, Clock, or GSAP) depends on the project and personal preferences.

 ## 1.6.1 - Cameras

 - All ThreeJS cameras (`ArrayCamera`, `CubeCamera`, `OrthographicCamera`, etc.) inherit from `Camera`.
 - `Camera` is an abstract class (meaning we don't use it directly).
 - `ArrayCamera` renders a scene from multiple cameras on specific areas of the render (like old split-screen co-op games).
 - `StereoCamera` renders the scene through two cameras in a way that's useful for 3-D glasses, VR, etc.
 - `CubeCamera` handles 6 renders facing different directions.
-Used for environment maps (reflection, refraction, shadows, etc.).
+Used for environment maps (reflection, shadows, etc.).
 - `OrthographicCamera` creates a render of the scene without perspective.
 Objects far away don't look smaller.
 E.g. RTS games.
 - `PerspectiveCamera` is the camera we will continue using a lot.
 It simulates a real-life camera with perspective.
 - The first parameter in `PerspectiveCamera` is Field of View (FOV) — the vertical viewing angle measured in degrees.